iotdomain/iotdomain-standard/iotconnect-standard.md

    cmXigJlzIG5vIGtub3dpbmcgd2hlcmUgeW91IG1pZ2h0IGJlIHN3ZXB0IG9mZiB0by4.
    bWUSVaxorn7bEF1djytBd0kHv70Ly5pvbomzMWSOr20"

-## Creating A Signature

-The JWS header describes the algorithm used to generate the signature.
-This standard requires the use of [ECDSA Elliptic Curve Cryptography](https://blog.cloudflare.com/ecdsa-the-digital-signature-algorithm-of-a-better-internet) for signing and encryption.
+The signature is generated using [ECDSA Elliptic Curve Cryptography](https://blog.cloudflare.com/ecdsa-the-digital-signature-algorithm-of-a-better-internet).
 Its keys are shorter than RSA, it has not (yet - May 2020) been broken and it is claimed to be [more secure than RSA](https://blog.cloudflare.com/a-relatively-easy-to-understand-primer-on-elliptic-curve-cryptography/).

-The steps to create a signature are:
-1. Base64url encode the protected header
-2. Base64url encode the payload
-3. Combine 1) and 2) separated with a dot
-4. Create a hash of 3) using SHA256.
-5. Create the signature by encrypting the hash using ECDSA with the publisher's private signing key
+The signature is created by creating the SHA256 hash of \<header>.\<payload>, then encrypting the hash using ECDSA using the publisher's private key, and last to base64url encode the result.
-6. base64url encode the resulting signature and provide it in the 'signature' field.

 or better, use a JWS library to generate the signature.